kitewarrior4/simple-brickbreaker-game/README.md

+# Computer Graphics: Assignment 1
-Instructions for running the game
+## Instructions for running the game

 METHOD 1:
 Run make in the main folder